liyufan119/RFM_Analysis/README.md

-# RFM_Analysis
+# RFM_Analysis #
-RFM and marketing analysis of a retail store data
+This is RFM and marketing analysis of a open retail store data from kaggle The dataset is in Marketing+Data folder, the project is in Markting_RFM_Analysis.ipynb